AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-11-microexpress-nio.md

 > If you are wondering about the `.then`, most functions in NIO return a
 > [Future](https://github.com/apple/swift-nio/blob/1.1.0/Sources/NIO/EventLoopFuture.swift#L208).
 > But lets ignore that part for now.
 Read it as:
-> once `addHTTPServerHandlers` completed, add our own handler.
+> once `configureHTTPServerPipeline` completed, add our own handler.

 We put the actual handler into the `Express` object: